Yahweasel/libav.js/README.md

 The main entry file is named as follows: `libav-<version>-<variant>.js`.
 You only need the variant you intend to use.
 The debug version is named `libav-<version>-<variant>.dbg.js`, and you can use that in place of the original, but it is not required.
+If using ES6 modules, use `mjs` in place of `js`.

 That entry file will load a target based on the environment it's loaded in and the options used to load it, as described above.
 The supported targets are